Home > Recent Judgements > Supreme Court’s Directive To West Bengal: “Formation Of Municipal Building Tribunal”

 Once the Municipal Building Tribunal is constituted, the Supreme Court has ordered it to prioritize appeals related to demolition orders.
 Furthermore, the Court requested that all related matters be listed before the Chief Justice’s division bench in the Calcutta High Court to avoid conflicting orders.

 The Supreme Court emphasized that it had not issued any interim stay or order to maintain the status quo.
 All parties involved are expected to comply with the Calcutta High Court’s directions.
-The Court clarified that it did not express any opinion on the merits of the case, focusing instead on ensuring that legal processes move forward in accordance with its prior rulings.
+The court clarified that the opinion is not expressed on the merits of the case, instend it emphasized on the legal processes to move forward in accordance with the prior rulings.

 OBSERVATION